What is Unified Communications?

 Users can receive notifications in several ways, enhancing communication across the office.
 With advanced notifications, a voicemail can be sent via text message or email along with a copy of the recording.

-Terms to Know When Looking at UC Solutions
+Terms to Know When Looking at Unified Communications Solutions

 Before you go out and start looking for a new UC solution for your business, there are a few things to know in order to avoid confusion when you’re talking to tech vendors.
 Understanding these basic industry terms is essential for evaluating your options and determining what your business really needs.